koushikbiswasarko/project-simulator-CoderX/PROJECT_FEATURES.md

 # Implement Dash Board
-## Implement Menu [User]
+## Implement User Dashboard
-This task involves creating a User dash board have 4 button give rent, take rent, sell and buy.
-One profile icon to see profile and a logout button
+This task involves creating a clean, intuitive dashboard with four action buttons (Give Rent, Take Rent, Sell, Buy), a profile icon, and a logout option.
+Designed with cards or tiles for quick navigation.
-## Implement Menu [Admin]
+## Implement Admin Dashboard
-This task involves creating an Admin dashboard with access to Staff Management, Revenue, Deal Success Rate, Employee Tracker, and Reports
+This task involves creating a control panel with modules for Staff Management, Revenue Tracking, Deal Success Rate, Employee Tracker, and Report Generation.
+Includes charts, tables, and widgets for real-time insights.
-## Implement Menu [Manager]
+## Implement Manager Dashboard
-This task involves creating a Manager dashboard with access to Employee Management, Deal Assignment, Progress Tracking, and Reports
+This task involves creating a managerial dashboard with access to employee profiles, deal assignment tools, progress tracking modules, and reporting options.
+Includes task allocation interface and performance charts.
-## Implement Menu [Employee]
+## Implement Employee Dashboard
-This task involves creating a Schedule list, notification sign, assigned task, Fix meeting
+This task involves creating a productivity-focused interface showing schedules, notifications, assigned tasks, and meeting management.
+Designed with calendar integration and task updates.

 **Status: Implemented**